Okunamutata/social_engineering_club/README.md

 ## Collaborate & Contribute

-We look forward to collaborating with anyone that intersed.
+We look forward to collaborating with anyone that is intersed.

 ## Ways to contribute